From the schema

 Attribute group for elements containing free text content.

-Recipient region can be declared just through the relevant code:
+Recipient country can be declared just through the relevant code:

-<recipient-region code="289"/>Additionally, the name of the region can also be declared.
+<recipient-country code="CG"/>Additionally, the name of the country can also be declared.